aneksamun/minesweeper/README.md

 ## About

-The repository is created on being inspired by [Functional Style](https://codurance.com/2018/11/02/the-functional-style-part-6/) article written by Richard Wild.
+The repository is created being inspired by [Functional Style](https://codurance.com/2018/11/02/the-functional-style-part-6/) article written by Richard Wild.
 The author is describing currying by example of minesweeper where it been used to calculate a number indicating how many of current square adjacents contains mines.

 ## Build and run instructions
 1. Build JAR